nirgn975/angular-sanic-seed-project/README.md

 There is already tests for the `server` and the `client`, we currently at **+90** percent coverage.

 We also write some tests for doing load test with [locust](http://locust.io/), you can find it under `server/stress_tests/`.
-To do a load test just install locust and write
+To do a load test just install locust (it's in the `requirements.txt` file) go to `server` directory and

 ```
 locust --host=http://localhost